CianMRoche/AstroWiki/Stars/Stellar classes.md

 ![[HR_names.png|450]]

+## Pop N
+From youngest to oldest:

+**Pop 1**
+- Metal-rich (ie young stars)
+- Often found in spiral arms of a [[Galaxies#Galaxy|galaxy]] (since those are star-forming regions)
+- elliptical orbits in the disk

+**Pop 2**
+- Metal-poor (ie old stars from an unenriched medium with few metals)
+- Typically found in [[Clustering#Globular Cluster|GCs]] and the galactic bulge and halo
+- More random orbits

+**Pop 3**
+- Theorized population of very first stars which formed when there were no metals at all ($z\simeq 20$)
+- Not yet observed.
+Why?
+	-  Too hard to image a star at such a high redshift (best change is lucky highly-magnified star via [[Lensing]])
+	- Initial mass function for stars would have been high-mass skewed (why?) and thus most of these stars would have died by now.
+	- Observable ones could also have been enriched by metals from their environment at this point.

+## Brown dwarf
+A "failed star" which did not have enough mass to start burning Hydrogen and fusing helium, bit it can fuse deuterium and a proton together to form Hydrogen 3 (distinguishing brown dwarfs from planets).

 ## White dwarf
 AKA "degenerate dwarf".
 A stellar remnant composed mostly of electron-degenerate matter.
 White dwarfs are thought to be the final evolutionary state of all stars whose mass is not high enough to become a neutron star, ie stars with $M\lesssim 8\,M_\odot$ who cant fuse carbons together and so cool down over time.
 It is effectively the exposed core of a star on the asymptotic giant branch (AGB).
 Supported by electron degeneracy pressure (in contrast to the neutron degeneracy pressure of [[Neutron stars#Neutron stars|neutron stars]]).